isaackabucho/Todo_app/README.md

 -Livewire 3

 ## How to setup and run
--Install Laravell and necesary dependencies
+-Install Laravel and necesary dependencies

 -run 'php artisan serve'